 - Parental Notification (see notes below on this policy)

 - University Suspension or Expulsion

-Student who fail to complete sanctions by the assigned date will have a conduct hold placed on their accounts, meaning these students cannot register for classes for the upcoming semester.
-In addition, a Student Life Fine will be assessed to the student's account, based on the sanction.
+Students who fail to complete sanctions by the assigned date may have a conduct hold placed on their accounts, meaning these students cannot register for classes for the upcoming semester.
+Depending on the sanction, a Student Life Fine may also be added to the student's account.

-Based on various national and state laws including FERPA (Family Educational Rights to Privacy Acts) and IPA (California Information Privacy ACt), when the University decides that compelling circumstances exist which affect the health and/or safety of an individual, it is the right of the University to notify parents about their student's situation.
+According to FERPA (Family Educational Rights and Privacy Act), if the University decides that compelling circumstances exist which affect the health and/or safety of an individual, it is the right of the University to notify parents about their student's situation.
 There are specific times and incidents which the University will alert parents about.
 They are not limited to, but include the following: